California employment laws enacted in 2015 require all employers to provide sick leave to employees regardless of the company’s size.

 If an organization provides the full amount of paid sick time to employees at the beginning of each year of employment, calendar year, or 12-month period (no accrual/upfront policy), they are not required to have an accrual or carryover policy.

-If your employer has retaliated against you for correctly using your paid sick leave, contact Shimoda Law Corp. to pursue legal action.
+If your employer has retaliated against you for correctly using your paid sick leave, contact Shimoda & Rodriguez Law, PC to pursue legal action.

 Can I Be Fired for Using Paid Sick Leave?